ewoodbury/ewoodbury.com/content/posts/2025-08-31_3_git_shortcuts.md

 draft: false
 ---

-Here are three simple but useful Git shortcuts that I use dozens of times a day.
+Here are a few simple but useful Git shortcuts that I use dozens of times a day.

 TLDR: Add these to your `.bashrc` or `.zshrc`: